sanskrit/raw_etexts_english/blogs/manasataramgini/2014-11-08_polycentrism-the-many-one-problem-and-the-roots-of-yoga.md

 +++
-title = "Polycentrism, the many-one problem and the roots ofxa0yoga"
+title = "Polycentrism, the many-one problem and the roots of yoga"

 +++
 An updated version of our earlier ramblings first published at: